Jsaroca227/L.mulieris_L.jensenii_Project/README.md

   Instructions to download the reference genome:
   1. Copy and paste the command from the "Dataset" tab of the NCBI link
   2. Unzip the dataset: unzip.ncbi_dataset
-  3. Create directories to differentiate databases
+  3. Create directories to differentiate databases; e.g.
      - "Jensenii_db"
      - "Mulieris_db"

 **Code and Test Data:**

 **Overwiew of Wrapper:**

-- Arguments: 2 command line arguments, -i accept file list and -p reference genome database path
+- Arguments: 2 command line arguments needed, -i accept file list and -p reference genome database path

 - Initialization: checks for processed SRAs and reads the list of SRA IDs from input file